trouseredApe/Datuk/README.md

 Sure!
 There is still a lot to do and anybody willing to contribute is welcome

+**(We have a label called "Easy" in our Issue Tracker, we consider this Issues "Noob Friendly", you might want to start from here if you are not experienced)**

 ### What needs to be done? ###

 * Code refactorings to make the code simpler and/or faster